init1-dev/hotel-miranda-dashboard/README.md

 # TODO:

 - Message archive action functinality

-- "Edit User" button on user profile in sidebar -> edit functionality
+- "Edit User": improve button in AuthStatus
 - currentTab and currentOrder must store their values instead of replace it with initial value when new booking is created or other action is dispatched
 - When click a table row and navigate to details, save last table page to get back instead of page 1
 - improve input forms, tabs and order select styles